gauravarya77/DNA-hinge-simulations/Init_Hinges/ini_demo/README.md

 53b.json: caDNAno design of the 53b hinge

-ini.in: initialization process input file
+relax.in: oxDNA input options file for the initial relaxation step

-relax.in: initial relaxation process input file
+ini.in: oxDNA input options file for the subsequent relaxation steps

 ini.sh: bash script for automating the model generation step and for carrying out the subsequent relaxation steps